MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 2/readme.md

 for k <- 1 to n
       statement B

-- statement A will always run 1000 times which is lower and smaller than B because statement B is a super big postitive number which will be bigger than 1000 times
+- statement A will always run 1000 times which is lower and smaller than B because statement B is a super big postitive number which will be bigger than 1000 times.
+Statement B can run n number of times which can be super big.

-- loop at the most inner loop and if its about n
+- look at the most inner loop and if its about n
-- statement A is most inner loop but its not about n
+- statement A is most inner loop from last example but its not about n
+- but if one level is about n then its one level

 - I find the most inner loop then choose next line of the for loop

-- when i ask for basic operationa dn which line you must show both
+- when i ask for `basic operation and which line you must show both`
+- We only have one line for the basic operation.

+Does the AND operation count towards the basic operation?
+- no the logical and usually not focus on `comparison` and `assignment`
+- you are on the wrong direction if you are using AND
+- dont choose the line of the loop choose the line after it.
+- when we have two possible solution the way we choose which one is better we are looking for - we are considering the worst case which one is still better

-- `Early exit` when you have a if condition to leave the loop thsi is a good thing .
+- `Early exit` when you have a if condition to leave the loop this is a good thing.
 When we decide which algo to use we only consider the worst case.
-The early exist is the best case
+The early exist is the `best case` = early exit
 - Any early exist should be ignored

+- we evaluate using the worst case

+Ex
+loops(A[0..n-1])
+      for i <- 1 to n-1 do
+            v <- A[i]
+            j <- i-1
+            while j>=0 and A[j]>v do
+                  A[j+1] <- A[j]          // this is the basic operation
+                  j <- j-1
+            A[j+1] <- v
+A[J] is coming from the user and we have no control so we can ignore it because it could be a early exit

+The operation is assign value

+### Calculation from above equation time 33:26 class 2
+top(n-1) sigma bottom(i<-1) · top(0) sigma bottom(j<-i-1) 1
+top(n-1) sigma bottom(i<-1) · top(i-1) sigma bottom(0) 1 // we can swap the top and bottom. i is the constant, i will be solved later

+top(n-1) sigma bottom(i<-1) · (i-1) - 0 + 1 = top(n-1) sigma bottom(i<-1) i

+top(n-1) sigma bottom(i<-1) i = ((n-1)(n-1 + 1))/2 = ((n-1)n)/2

+This is O(n^2) (we can ignore constant and non significant terms)

+### Some options to choose from: ***
+- assignent
+- comparison

+## Best and Worst Case
+For some algorithms efficeny depends on form of input Worst case: C sub(worst)(n) - maximum over inputs of size n Best case: C sub(best)(n) - minimum over inputs of size n

+If they fall in teh same worst case?
+How do we choose but we can chosoe either way but we can also choose the average case then.

 ## pg 31 powerpoint
 assign value line 6 A[j+1] <- A[j]

 ## Example
 n(n-1) / 2
-(n^2)/2 - n/2 -> drop the least sgnificate term dn also the term = n^2
+(n^2)/2 - n/2 -> drop the least significant term and also the term = n^2
 the big O is the n^2
 O(n^2)

+---
+n/2 = O(n)

-the average case can be done by the
-(best + worst) / 2
+- if you dont know the average case you can also calculate the average effeciency between best and worst (best + worst) / 2
 (n + 1) / 2 = O(n)

 - its not great if you get 2^n or n! because it will be too slow.

+## Order of growth
+1 < log sub(2)n < n < nlog sub(2)n < n^2 < n^3 < 2^n < n!

+- if your solution doesn't get impacted by how many times something is imputed then it will be O(1) this is just a constant

+## Pg 41
+- sometimes you will need to figureout the crosspoint to make sure you choose the input size bigger than it.
+Or else something lower then it you will have the wrong conclusion.

+- lower time is better for usthe y axis is time

 ## WHATS BETTER ** IMPROTANT pg 44 of powerpoint add infrom of log(n)
 Whats better to log(n) is 1

-## Chapter 3
+# Chapter 3
+`brute force`
-`brute force` - the most straight forward approach
+- the most `straight forward` approach for solving a problem
+- no formal defintion
+- not really trying to be efficent
+- typically these are easy to implement
+- "force" comes from using computer pwoer not intellectual power or "just do it"

 - ex if you forgot your 3 digit password you need to guess the numbers from 000 -> 999 until you get it open.
 So you will check maybe 1000 different numbers

+- brute force is not always the most effienct solution

 ## Sort
 - we swap using a index